idea2030/clustermesh/README.md

 ![mesh.svg](images/mesh.svg)

 ## MeshCluster

-Energy + Computing + Communication as a Mesh Cluster
++ Energy & Computing & Communication as a Mesh Cluster

+MESH CLUSTER is a revolutionary approach to creating a dynamic infrastructure, combining:

++ Wireless energy transfer (Beam Forming)
++ Edge Computing on energy-efficient ARM processors
++ Distributed 4G/5G communication networks
++ Adaptive resource management

+## Diagram

 The diagram emphasizes how these three critical components work together in a decentralized, resilient network